aunefyren/wrapperr/README.md

 services:
     wrapperr:
         ports:
-            - '80:80'
+            - '8282:8282'
         container_name: wrapperr
         image: 'aunefyren/wrapperr:latest'
+        restart: unless-stopped
         volumes:
-            - './my-folder:/var/www/html/config'
+            - './my-folder:/app/config'
 ```

-Afterwards, remember to chmod the mounted folder on the host so the container can write to it:
+Afterward, remember to ```chmod``` the mounted folder on the host so the Wrapperr can write to it:

 ```